minhpqn/minhpqn.github.io/index.md

 ## NEWS

+* Our paper "A Context-Aware Late-Fusion Approach for Disaster Image Retrieval from Social Media" has been published on ICMR '18 Proceedings of the 2018 ACM on International Conference on Multimedia Retrieval (Rank A conference in Multimedia Retrieval).
 * Our NER system achieved the first rank at [VLSP 2018 NER Evaluation Campaign](http://vlsp.org.vn/vlsp2018).
 The technical report is available on arxiv: [https://arxiv.org/abs/1803.08463](https://arxiv.org/abs/1803.08463).
 * My paper "A Feature-Rich Vietnamese Named-Entity Recognition Model" has been accepted at [CICLing 2018](https://www.cicling.org/2018/) conference.